Pentagon says Iraq operations costing on average $7.5 million per day

 Congress agreed on a two-year deal for the 2014 and 2015 budgets that gave the department some relief from the financial uncertainty it has faced since being ordered to implement the cuts.
 But the automatic reductions are due to return in 2016.

-The National Defense Panel, a group of former military and defence officials, warned in a recent report that the defence cuts ordered in 2011 constituted a "serious strategic misstep" that threatened to undermine U.S. security and global leadership.
+The National Defense Panel, a group of former military and defense officials, warned in a recent report that the defense cuts ordered in 2011 constituted a "serious strategic misstep" that threatened to undermine U.S. security and global leadership.

 (Additional reporting by Missy Ryan; Editing by Eric Beech, Bernard Orr)